ssheralievichd/ssheralievichd/README.md

 ### 🚀 About Me

 I am a highly motivated Python Software Engineer specializing in asynchronous, scalable backend development.
-With 2+ years of impactful professional experience at Alif Tajikistan, I possess deep expertise across the entire development lifecycle—from designing resilient APIs (FastAPI/Django DRF) to orchestrating containerized deployments with Docker and optimizing large-scale relational data in PostgreSQL.
+With 2+ years of impactful professional experience, I possess deep expertise across the entire development lifecycle—from designing resilient APIs (FastAPI/Django DRF) to orchestrating containerized deployments with Docker and optimizing large-scale relational data in PostgreSQL.

 I thrive on solving complex architectural challenges with efficient code.
 My goal is to secure a challenging role where I can apply modern cloud practices and performance-driven microservices to deliver tangible business value.